Deliverance: Plot

-Lewis Medlock, Ed Gentry, Bobby Trippe, and Drew Ballinger are Atlanta businessmen who decide to canoe down the Cahulawassee River in the remote northern Georgia wilderness before it is dammed.
-Lewis is an avid outdoorsman and survivalist who leads the group, and Ed has been on several trips but lacks Lewis's ego, while Bobby and Drew are novices.
-En route to their launch site, the men, in particular Bobby, are rude toward the locals, who are hostile to the "city boys".
-At a local gas station, Drew, with his guitar, engages a young banjo-playing boy in a musical duel.
+Four Atlanta businessmen decide to go whitewater canoeing down the Cahulawassee River in the remote northern Georgia wilderness before it becomes dammed.
+Lewis Medlock is an avid outdoorsman and survivalist who leads the group, and Ed Gentry has been on several trips, but lacks Lewis's self-confidence, while Bobby Trippe and Drew Ballinger are novices.

+En route to their launch site, the men, in particular Bobby, are rude toward the locals, who in turn become hostile to the "city boys".
+At a local gas station, Drew engages a young banjo-playing boy in a musical duel with his guitar.
 The duel is mutually enjoyable, and some of the locals break into dance at the sound of it.
-However, the boy does not acknowledge Drew when prompted for a friendly handshake.
+However, the boy does not acknowledge Drew when offered a friendly handshake.

-The four friends travel in pairs and their two canoes become separated.
+The four friends travel down the river in two canoes, which briefly become separated.
 Ed and Bobby encounter a pair of mountain men emerging from the woods, one carrying a shotgun and missing his two front teeth.
-Following an argument, Bobby is forced by the men to undress and the unarmed man rapes him, demanding he "squeal like a pig", while Ed is tied to a tree and held at gunpoint.
-Lewis sneaks up and kills the rapist with his bow and arrow while Ed snatches the shotgun from the other mountain man, who flees into the woods.
-After a heated debate between Lewis and Drew, Ed and Bobby vote to side with Lewis' plan to bury the body and continue on as if nothing had happened.
-The four continue downriver but the canoes reach a dangerous stretch of rapids.
-As Drew and Ed reach the rapids in the lead canoe, Drew falls into the water.
+Following a disagreement, the men force Bobby to undress and the unarmed man rapes him, demanding that he "squeal like a pig".

+Ed tries to help, despite being tied to a tree, and held at gunpoint.
+After raping Bobby, one of the mountain men begins to threaten Ed, claiming "he had a purty mouth".
+Before the mountain man can force himself on Ed, Lewis sneaks up and kills the rapist with his bow and arrow while Ed snatches the shotgun from the other mountain man, who flees into the woods.
+After a heated debate between Lewis and Drew, Ed and Bobby side with Lewis' plan to bury the body and continue on as if nothing had happened.
+The four continue downriver, but the canoes reach a dangerous stretch of rapids.
+As Drew and Ed reach the rapids in the lead canoe, Drew falls into the water without his life jacket.